lynxcare/terraform-module-azure-storage-sas/README.md

 }
 ```

-All possible options are documented in the [Terraform Registry](https://registry.terraform.io/modules/datarootsio/azure-storage-sas/module/?tab=inputs).
+All available options are documented in the [Terraform Registry](https://registry.terraform.io/modules/datarootsio/azure-storage-sas/module/?tab=inputs).

 ## License